rmfulton/c4scade/README.md

 ## PLANNED IMPROVEMENTS:
 - improve the game mode toggling
 ## KNOWN BUGS:
+- Sometimes the computer at level 2 freezes (hard to debug/replicate)
-- Double clicking against the computer messes everything up
+- the computer at level 3 takes too long

 ## COMPLETED FEATURES
 - make a Computer Player DONE